CulturedPanda/advanced_project_part_1/README.md

 Yuval Uner, ID: 322558842, Github: OddPanda.\
 Nadav Elgrabli, ID: 316082791, Github: ZycleXx.

-To run the project, use "npm start".
+To run the project, use "npm start".\
+The root file is index.js.

 ### `dependencies`
 1. React